Donders-Institute/docker-swarm-setup/doc/operation.rst

 Terminologies
 =============

 - **cluster** is a group of docker-engine-enabled nodes (bare-matel or virtual machines).
-Each node has either a **master** or **worker** role in the cluster.
+Each node has either a **manager** or **worker** role in the cluster.
 At least one master node is required for a cluster to operate.
-- **master** refers to the node maintaining the state of the cluster.
-There can be one or more masters in a cluster.
-The more masters in the cluster, the higher level of the cluster fault-tolerance.
+- **manager** refers to the node maintaining the state of the cluster.
+There can be one or more managers in a cluster.
+The more managers in the cluster, the higher level of the cluster fault-tolerance.
 - **worker** refers to the node sharing the workload in the cluster.
 - **(micro-)service** is a logical representation of multiple replicas of the same container.
 Replicas are used for service load-balancing and/or failover.
 - **stack** is a set of linked **services**.